Unboxed-Software/solana-course/content/solana-nft.md

 Now it’s your turn to build something independently.
 Create a new Candy Machine using your own images, metadata, and configuration.

-You can build this from scratch or you can download the starter code here.

 Recall that the sequence of steps are as follows:

 1. Configure Candy Machine